esturafd/fruit/README.md

 # Fruit

-Script for ssh connections by password. the official recommendation is to use ssh key, but this script considers cases where this is not possible, why it is prohibited or it is not considered necessary.
+Script for ssh connections by password using bitwarden. the official recommendation is to use ssh key, but this script considers cases where this is not possible, why it is prohibited or it is not considered necessary.

 ## Install
 ```bash